 - The South Beach Seafood Festival takes place in October every year.
 This four-day festival showcases the best of the best in Miami culinary cuisine.
 Tasting events, live music, and lots of seafood are abound at the event.
 It’s a great place to spend the day with family, friends or both.

 - If you happen to be in Miami on Halloween, head to the Lincoln Road Halloween party.
 As the night approaches the outdoor mall turns into Miami’s spookiest Halloween event.
 Wear a costume and come ready for a night of freakish fun.
-A kid’s even takes place earlier in the day from 5-8 p.m.
+A kid’s version even takes place earlier in the day from 5-8 p.m.